 - And that’s it!
 You can even kiss torrent file-sharing good-bye as automated Usenet has all the benefits of torrents plus additional advantages too (safer, older content more available, often faster downloading speeds).

-Intro on How to Use Coach Potato, SABnzbd & Sickbeard
+Intro on How to Use Couch Potato, SABnzbd & Sickbeard

 Many people are not aware, but with the right (free!) tools you can make Usenet a lot like torrent file-sharing.
 Only safer.